junxit/us-congress-bills-113/metadata.md

 - 2014-11-20 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text as passed House: CR H8148)
 - 2014-11-20 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S6222; text as passed Senate: S6222)
 - 2014-11-20 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S6222; text as passed Senate: S6222)
+- 2014-11-21 — Message on Senate action sent to the House.